grfiv/healthcare_twitter_analysis/README.md

 - **TextMining.pdf**
   Word Cloud and dendogram.
 - **SentimentAnalysis.pdf**
   Comparison of the Breen and AFINN sentiment-scoring systems.
+- **BasicLexicalEDA.pdf**
+  Frequencies, etc. of words, hashtags, user-mentions and URLs.

 Project Description
 =================